HolidayOugi/Sma5hMusic-Extra/README.md

 * [Experimental] A mod can now be imported from an old Music Pack build from an option in the Extra submenu.
 * Small text now shows correctly in GUI.
 * A display box has been added to the BGM Properties window to show how the text will appear in game, with both colors and small text.
 * A button has been added to the BGM Properties window to automatically add Small text brackets.
-If a portion of text is selected when pressing the button, it will apply the brackets to that selection.
+If a portion of text is highlighted when pressing the button, it will apply the brackets to that portion of text.
 * Changes to core songs volume are now saved and the corresponding nus3bank can now be built.
 * Songs can now be sorted alphabetically per game or per series automatically.
 * If a song from custom Series was not manually added to a playlist, the software will automatically add it to the Battlefield playlist to ensure it shows up in-game.